flinguenheld/ocrp10/README.md

 ****
 ### Installation

-Open your terminal and move to the folder where you want to install the API.
+Open your terminal and navigate to the folder where you want to install the API.
-Then, clone this depot :
+Then, clone this repository :

     git clone https://github.com/FLinguenheld/ocrp10

-Move into *ocrp10/* folder and create a virtual environment :
+Navigate into the *ocrp10/* folder and create a virtual environment :

     python -m venv env

-Active it :
+Activate it :

     source env/bin/activate